Counting submodules of a module over a noetherian commutative ring: Preliminaries

 \subsection{Matlis duality}

-Let $R$ be a local noetherian ring.
+Let $R$ be a complete noetherian local ring.
 Let $E$ be an injective hull of the residual field $\mathbf{k}$ of $R$.
-Then $T(-)=\Hom(-,E)$ contravariant functor, and $T(M)$ is called the {\em Matlis dual} of $M$.
-Matlis duality can be stated as follows. \begin{thm} 1) The canonical homomorphism $M\to T(T(M))$ is injective; it is surjective if and only if $M$ is minimax.
+Then $T(-)=\Hom(-,E)$ is a contravariant functor, and $T(M)$ is called the {\em Matlis dual} of $M$.
+Matlis duality can be stated as follows. \begin{thm} 1)If $M$ is noetherian (=finitely generated) then $T(M)$ is artinian; if $M$ is artinian then $T(M)$ is noetherian.
+In both cases, The canonical homomorphism $M\to T(T(M))$ is bijective.

-2) Matlis duality $M\mapsto T(M)$ establishes a contravariant self-equivalence of the category of minimax $R$-modules.
-It restricts to a contravariant equivalence between the categories of noetherian and artinian $R$-modules, itself restricting to a contravariant self-equivalence of the category of $R$-modules of finite length. \end{thm}
+2) Matlis duality $M\mapsto T(M)$ establishes a contravariant equivalence between the categories of noetherian and artinian $R$-modules.
+It restricts to a contravariant self-equivalence of the category of $R$-modules of finite length. \end{thm}

-This is partly proved in \cite[\S 3.2]{BH}, namely the contravariant equivalence between the categories of noetherian and artinian $R$-modules.
-The proof of the theorem, as well of the easy corollary below, is completed in Appendix \ref{matlis}.